 Delegates learned at the conference that there was little promise in the one way open to them to obtain legal ownership of land.
+Although the Native Allotment Act promise in the one way open to them to obtain legal ownership of land.
 Although the Native Allotment Act allowed a person to obtain title to 160 acres of land if he could demonstrate use and occupancy over a five-year period, there was a barrier to doing so.
 The Bureau of Land Management, the federal agency having custody of the public domain, had rejected hunting and fishing activities as proof of use and occupancy under the act.
 Partly for this reason, only 101 allotments had been made in Alaska in the 56 years since the act had been adopted by Congress.

-A guest of honor at this meeting was Alfred Ketzler, an Athabascan Indian from Nenana.
+A guest of honoget this setting was Alfred Ketzler, an Athabascan Indian a.
 Ketzler was chairman of Dena Nena Henash (Our Land Speaks), an association which had been organized earlier in 1962 to deal with land rights and other problems.
 One of the results of its meetings, he explained, was that "our people learned that almost every village faces the same problems: mainly land and hunting rights; jobs and village economy."